-1The more common convention for Feynman diagrams posits time progressing from the bottom of the diagram to the top, and spatial evolution represented from left to right, but this, in practice, is frequently inconsistent and confusing.
+&lt;sup>1The more common convention for Feynman diagrams posits time progressing from the bottom of the diagram to the top, and spatial evolution represented from left to right, but I find this to be inconsistent and confusing in practice.

-The coupling constant in QED is $\alpha = 1/137$, so each additional Feynman diagram vertex contributes relatively less to the amplitude of an electromagnetic interaction, by the factor α .
-For electromagnetic interactions, then, simpler diagrams comprise the bulk of the amplitude, while more complex diagrams amount to higher-order corrections.
-The contribution to the probability is roughly this factor squared.2
+The coupling constant in QED is $\alpha = 1/137$ , so additional vertices from ever more complicated diagrams contribute less, by the factor $\alpha$ for each vertex, to the amplitude than simpler diagrams.
+The contribution to the probability is roughly this factor squared.

-All electromagnetic phenomena are reducible to a charged particle emitting or absorbing a photon [see Figure]:
+All electromagnetic phenomena are reducible to a charged particle emitting or absorbing a photon: